autowarefoundation/autoware_tools/planning/autoware_planning_data_analyzer/docs/metrics/epdms_metrics.md

 It describes the semantic score first, then the migrated Autoware subscore equations used by this package.

-EPDMS means extended PDM score.
-NAVSIM EPDMS extends PDMS by adding lane keeping and extended comfort as weighted metrics, driving-direction compliance and traffic-light compliance as multiplicative metrics, and false-positive penalty filtering by human-reference behavior.

 This Autoware-compatible migration keeps the final single-trajectory EPDMS composition, but adapts the inputs to Autoware ROS topics, Autoware lanelet maps, and one selected planner trajectory.
 The score is local to each